The nostalgia’s hoppin’ in ‘American Graffiti,’ even if its own ending is a spoiler

 Undoubtedly, the movie’s biggest discovery is Harrison Ford.
 Roos says Ford at that point was into his famous carpentry career, including working at Roos’ home, and that Roos talked him into doing another film.
 It seems obvious in hindsight that Ford should’ve been John Milner and that Paul Le Mat, who put together a nice career of his own, including in the cult favorite “Melvin and Howard,” be the bad guy in town, but sometimes, you never know.

 For his live band, Lucas chose Flash Cadillac and the Continental Kids, a retro band of the time.
 Though a sensational choice, he could’ve tapped the real thing.
-Danny & the Juniors, who made “At the Hop” a 1957 hit, were still out there, as were many others such as The Beach Boys, any of whom could’ve played this high school under a local-sounding name, but perhaps Lucas didn’t want older musicians, or perhaps he just liked the look of Flash.
+Danny & the Juniors, who made “At the Hop” a 1957 hit, were still out there, as were many others such as The Beach Boys, any of whom could’ve played this high school under a local-sounding name, but perhaps Lucas didn’t want older musicians, or perhaps he just liked the look of Flash, or perhaps the others wouldn’t have fit in the budget.
 Another song at the dance, Flash’s own “She’s So Fine,” perfectly hits the spot.

 On a couple important levels, “Graffiti” is a big miss.
+It is, like Lucas’ other works, mechanical.
 There is more drama in the ending text updates than in the whole rest of the movie.
-Lucas says this was his idea against the advice of his co-writers.
+Lucas explained that this was his idea against the advice of his co-writers.
 (Possible setup for a sequel, which was praised by Ebert, but it flopped.)
+For a few moments, they function as an In Memoriam feature in a tragedy, as if the flight buzzing faintly in the background is going to have a devastating conclusion.
+(A very subtle nod to rock ’n roll tragedies, possibly?)
+Notice which names are posted first.
+Then a bouncy Beach Boys song kicks in.
 Some movies, often ones about real-life people and events, do conclude with updates.
 There is something about this one that feels cheap and unearned.
 If the previous 110 minutes have not conveyed to us where these characters will be in a couple of years — not precisely the arbitrary outcomes that Lucas lists, but in general — we have a partial fail.
-(Notice the wimpy klutz is the one who ends up in Vietnam; bad luck always finds Terry.)
+(The wimpy klutz is the one who ends up in Vietnam; bad luck always finds Terry.)
 It is also a statement about who matters and who doesn’t in this ensemble.
 Pauline Kael complains that the ending description “ignores the women characters.”

 Lucas says “Graffiti” in 1973 was “a very avant-garde movie.”
 Pauline Kael, one of the guardians of such distinctions at that time, didn’t use that term, calling the film a “warm, nice, draggy comedy.”